Anna-bit/Anna-bit/README.md

 - Projects focused on **AI, data privacy, or ethical data use**
 - **Community mentorship** or beginner-friendly data project

-##🤔 I’m looking for help with web scraping.
+## 🤔 I’m looking for help

-##💬 Ask me about pivot tables in excel, SQL techniques, Power BI

-##📫 How to reach me: Email: (amusau4@gmail.com) or connect [LinkedIn] (https://www.linkedin.com/in/anne-musau/)

-##⚡ Fun fact: Mentoring girls in tech and building dashboards are two ways I like to create impact - one with people, the other with data. 💡📊
+- Web scraping.

 ## 🛠️ Tools & Technologies
 - 🐍 Python  🗃️ SQL  📊 Power BI
 - 🧮 Pandas • NumPy 📝 Jupyter Notebook
 - 💾 MySQL 🌐 GitHub ⚙️ VS Code

+##💬 Ask me about pivot tables in excel, SQL techniques, Power BI

+##📫 How to reach me: Email: (amusau4@gmail.com) or connect [LinkedIn] (https://www.linkedin.com/in/anne-musau/)

+##⚡ Fun fact: Mentoring girls in tech and building dashboards are two ways I like to create impact - one with people, the other with data. 💡📊